Inochi2D/inochi2d/building-a-renderer.md

 Inochi2D has transitioned over to becoming a renderer agonstic API, this means that you will have to supply a renderer yourself that appropriately handles state information sent by Inochi2D in the form of *Draw Lists*.

+Note, this will eventually be moved to the official documentation page, this is a preliminary document that will get expanded on as the drawlist system gets improvements.

 ## Anatomy of a Draw List

 A drawlist is a buffer that during an Inochi2D render pass, collects mesh data, state changes, texture sources and uniform data.